 - Fractures in teeth

 The intraoral camera can identify all areas of concern on soft tissue in the mouth as well, including the tongue, throat, and palate.
-These areas become magnified with the and allow us to get a large photo of the area of concern.
+These areas become magnified with the Intra Oral Camera and allow us to get a large photo of the area of concern in the mouth.
 This is very useful when showing you what and why something needs to be done to a specific area in the mouth.
-We like to give our patients the best possible information on treatment concerning their oral health and beauty.
+We like to give our patients the best possible information on treatment concerning their mouths.

-With iTero, easily flawed conventional impressions are replaced with highly accurate, three-dimensional, digital impressions of the oral environment.
+With the Planmeca Planmill 30 S, easily flawed conventional impressions are replaced with highly accurate, three-dimensional, digital impressions of the oral environment.
 When restorations are being crafted off-site, these images can be sent to our dental lab partners where veneers, crowns and bridges, implant restorations, and sleep appliances can be made.
-The scans can also be used to create exceptionally accurate models or integrate with a CAD/CAM system to fabricate casework "modeless" in a highly effective and accurate manner.
+The scans can also be used to create exceptionally accurate models or integrate with a CAD/CAM system to fabricate casework “modeless” in a highly effective and accurate manner.

-We have an onsite CAD/CAM machine that allows us to craft same day restorations such as dental crowns and inlays or onlays.
-Dr. Tenney uses the Emerald™ S scanner and Planmeca Planmill® 30 S for nearly all of the dental crowns placed at Desert Smiles.
+We have an onsite CAD/CAM machine that allows us to craft same-day restorations such as dental crowns and inlays or onlays.
+Dr. Tenney uses the Emerald™ S scanner, which is designed to work with the Planmeca Planmill® 30 S, for nearly all of the dental crowns placed at Desert Smiles.
 This saves our patients time without compromising durability or aesthetics.